Islandora/documentation/docs/technical-documentation/rest-create.md

 The tokens to this URI are as follows:

 1. node id : The numeric ID of the node you wish to link this media/file to.
-1. media type : The media type name you wish to create (ie. image, file, audio)
+1. media type : The media type name you wish to create (i.e. image, file, audio)
 1. media use : The numeric ID of the media use taxonomy term to set for this media

 You can find the media use taxonomy terms at `http://localhost:8000/admin/structure/taxonomy/manage/islandora_media_use/overview`